sentioxyz/iota/crates/iota-aws-orchestrator/README.md

 ## Step 4.
 Choose protocol

-There is support to benchmark either Sui or Narwhal only.
-To choose which protocol to benchmark, you can set the `Protocol` & `BenchmarkType` field [here](https://github.com/MystenLabs/sui/blob/main/crates/sui-aws-orchestrator/src/main.rs#L33-L34)
+There is support to benchmark either IOTA or Narwhal only.
+To choose which protocol to benchmark, you can set the `Protocol` & `BenchmarkType` field [here](https://github.com/iotaledger/iota/blob/develop/crates/iota-aws-orchestrator/src/main.rs#L33-L34)

 ```
-// Sui
+// IOTA
-use protocol::sui::{SuiBenchmarkType, SuiProtocol};
+use protocol::iota::{IotaBenchmarkType, IotaProtocol};
-type Protocol = SuiProtocol;
+type Protocol = IotaProtocol;
-type BenchmarkType = SuiBenchmarkType;
+type BenchmarkType = IotaBenchmarkType;
 // Narwhal
 use protocol::narwhal::{NarwhalBenchmarkType, NarwhalProtocol};
 type Protocol = NarwhalProtocol;